Skip to main content

 These jack pads provide a safe, non-slip barrier between your Tesla and the jack, so you can lift your car without damaging the battery pack or side skirt.

-Also, make sure that any non-Tesla repair facility is aware of these lifting points and you give them the jack pads to use.
+Also, make sure that any non-Tesla repair facility is aware of these lifting points.
+You may need to give them the jack pads to use if they don’t have them on hand.

 How to jack up your Tesla: